✓ Updated May 2026

 Frequently Asked Questions

 Honestly, aim for the cooler months between November and March.
-The weather is absolutely glorious then, perfect for exploring the souks, lounging on the beach, or even taking a desert safari without feeling like you're melting.
-Anything outside of this window, especially summer, can be brutally hot and humid, making outdoor exploration quite challenging.
+The weather is absolutely glorious then, perfect for exploring the souks, enjoying the beaches, and even taking a desert safari without feeling like you're melting.
+You'll find pleasant temperatures, often in the mid-20s Celsius, making it ideal for sightseeing.

 What are some essential cultural etiquette tips I should be aware of in Dubai?

 Respect is key here.
-Dress modestly, especially when visiting religious sites like mosques – think shoulders and knees covered.
-While Dubai is very cosmopolitan, public displays of affection should be kept to a minimum, and it's always polite to use your right hand for eating or handing things over.
-A simple 'Shukran' (thank you) goes a long way!
+While Dubai is very cosmopolitan, it's important to dress modestly, especially when visiting religious sites like the Jumeirah Mosque; think covering shoulders and knees.
+Public displays of affection should also be kept to a minimum, and always use your right hand for eating or passing items.

 What is the cheapest month to visit Dubai, United Arab Emirates?